themesberg/flowbite-svelte/src/routes/docs/components/speed-dial.md

 ---

 <script>
-  import { TableProp, TableDefaultRow, } from '../../utils' import { P, A, Alert } from '$lib'
+  import { TableProp, TableDefaultRow, CompoAttributesViewer } from '../../utils' import { P, A, Alert } from '$lib'
-  import { props as items1 } from '../../props/SpeedDial.json'
+  import componentData1 from '../../component-data/SpeedDial.json'
-  import { props as items2 } from '../../props/SpeedDialButton.json'
+  import componentData2 from '../../component-data/SpeedDialButton.json'
 </script>

 Get started with the speed dial component to show a list of buttons or menu items positioned relative to the body in either corner as a quick way to allow certains actions to be made by your users.